StateSmith/tutorial-3/lesson-3/inheritance/README.md

 # Inheritance Pattern
-Same state machine design is the same as the composition example but implemented with inheritance.
+This example uses the same state machine design as the composition example but implemented this time using inheritance.

 ![](docs/design.png)